Seattle's Child

 Neighborhood: Montlake, Madison Park, Capitol Hill

 Contemplate trees in all their variety (there are more than 50 species of maple alone), or take a boardwalk out on the lake to outlying islands.
-More: A walk on the lake in Seattle’s Washington Park Arboretum.
+The Japanese Garden, located at the south end of the Arboretum, has an entrance fee but has family-friendly events throughout the year.

 Discovery Park